-Communication is the crucial factor that can lead to success or failure in collaborative projects, like H2020 and Horizon Europe.
+Communication is the crucial factor that can lead to success or failure in collaborative projects, like Horizon Europe partnerships.
 So, how do you turn routine project management from updates, tracking, and requests into communication that informs, inspires, and meets the needs of your teams, partners, and stakeholders?

 First of all, ensure that all partners and teams are aligned on project goals and expectations, as well as identify and target key project management areas that require communication management.
 These can include:

 - Internal exchange: Decision making, discussions about tasks, meetings, etc.

 - Information management: Sharing updates, reports, and relevant information about the project to appropriate team members and partners